-Now that you've got a handle on the act of counting, there's one more feature of life in the single-sample gen~ world that's going to be a little bit different - living in a world without the bang message.
+Now that you've got a handle on the act of counting, there is one more feature of life in the single-sample gen~ world that will be a little bit different - living in a world without the bang message.

 Meet the latch